 Rainwater fittings

 Repair category 2

-Notes Corrosion and vegetation noted to the rainwater goods.
-Ongoing maintenance and repair should be anticipated.
+Notes Rainwater goods have suffered corrosion and show signs of previous leakage.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Where previous leakage or overflow from rainwater goods has occurred a precautionary check of the surrounding building fabric is recommended with particular reference to damp or rot related defects.

 Main walls

 Repair category 2

-Notes Sections of worn and damaged stone work noted.
-Ongoing maintenance and repair should be anticipated.
+Notes Sections of the brickwork/render to the property are cracked/bossed.
+Remedial works should be anticipated.

 Windows, external doors and joinery

-Repair category 1
+Repair category 2

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.
-A precautionary check of all windows and doors is always recommended prior to purchase.
+Notes Windows are of an older style and a degree of ongoing maintenance /repair should be anticipated to sealed units and opening mechanisms.
+Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+We presume all documentation is available for replacement windows and installation of secondary glazing.
+A precautionary check of all windows and doors is recommended prior to purchase.
+Any checks should be undertaken by a qualified glazing contractor who can provide advice on any necessary remedial/ maintenance works required.